 To provide the internal audit departments of each Unit assistance so that they can provide the management and the Board of the Unit and of ABG with independent, objective evaluations of operations, policies, procedures and controls.

 Internal auditors should be independent of the activities they audit and they must therefore be permitted to carry out their work freely and objectively.
+This means that the internal audit is independent of all functions including compliance, risk management and financial control functions.
+The internal audit function must also have sufficient standing and authority within the bank and must operate according to sound principles.
 Independence permits internal auditors to render an impartial and unbiased judgment essential to the proper conduct of audits.

 The status of each Internal Audit Department within ABG and each of the Units should be sufficient to permit the accomplishment of its audit responsibilities.
 The head of the Internal Audit Department should have sufficient authority to promote and maintain independence and to ensure broad audit coverage, adequate proper appreciation of audit reports, and appropriate action on audit recommendations.